The History of the Hauser Bros.

 Edward C. Hauser, Sr.

-The Founding Hauser Brothers learned their trade from their Father, Edward C. Hauser, Sr. (the Grandfather of our current 3rd generation owners), who started his plumbing career working in an old silk mill.
-In 1928, he became a member of the Hackensack’s Local Plumbers Union, and was also the Fire Chief of the Tappan Fire Department from 1928 to 1931.
-He travelled with his plumbing and pipefitting trade and worked on the Atomic Energy Plant in Tacoma Washington.
+The Founding Hauser Brothers learned their trade from their Father, Edward C. Hauser, Sr. (the Grandfather of our current 3rd generation owners), who started his plumbing career working as a Plumber in an old silk mill.
+In 1915, Edward opened his own Plumbing business, located in Tappan, NY.
+In 1928, he then became a member of the Hackensack’s Local Plumbers Union, and was also the Fire Chief of the Tappan Fire Department from 1928 to 1931.
+During the Great Depression, he travelled with his plumbing and pipefitting trade and worked on the Atomic Energy Plant in Tacoma Washington.
 Locally, Edward Sr. was a Plumbing General Foreman/Supervisor for Mo Schwartz at the historic Camp Shanks Military Base during World War II., Edward Sr.’s reputation flourished.
-As such a distinguished plumbing foreman, he even had his own chauffeur.
+As such a distinguished plumbing foreman, he even had his own chauffeur to drive him to all the job sites.
 It was Edward C. Hauser Sr. who began the tradition of knowledge and expertise in the plumbing and pipefitting industry, and is engrained in our company's rich history.

 (Camp Shanks was a United States Army installation in the Orangetown, New York.
 Named after Major General David Carey Shanks, it was situated near the juncture of the Erie Railroad and the Hudson River.)